 A lot of people think of Ancient Rome as a pretty monochrome place; in the popular imagination, its temples and palaces gleam with polished white marble, while a visit to the ruins of the Roman Forum (or a viewing of Russell Crowe’s Gladiator) is tinted with beige and ochre.
-In reality, however, the ancient city was a riot of colour: the walls of private residences were decorated with bright wall-frescoes, public spaces were adorned with garlands and flowers, and, as recent research has shown, even the white statues were enhanced with garish paint.
+In reality, however, the ancient city was a riot of colour: the walls of private residences were decorated with bright frescoes, public spaces were adorned with garlands and flowers, and, as recent research has shown, even the apparently white statues were often enhanced with garish paint.

 No aspect of the ancient city, however, was more vivid or brilliant than its many colored marbles.
 These were not just different shades of white as you might expect (although there were many of these, just like a modern interior designer can choose between eggshell and ivory), but came in dozens of different varieties: yellow, black, red, as well as many blues and greens.
 Highly polished and often arranged in complex geometric patterns, they would have overwhelmed the senses and added to the splendor of what was then capital of the Mediterranean world.

 Rome’s closest source of marble was modern Carrara in Tuscany, the same quarries that provided the blocks for Michelangelo’s David and Pietà over a thousand years later and which continue to produce snow-white stone for artists and architects around the world.
 However, as they expanded their control across Europe, the Romans began to discover more and more exotic varieties.